-Startup story: From bunker to bustling to breakthrough
+Startup story: From bunker to breakthrough

 In what was once an abandoned cigarette factory, the American Tobacco Campus in Durham, NC has become a hub for world class companies like Burt’s Bees, innovative ideas and irresistible ways to beat the 9-to-5 grind.

 But getting there took more than the massive and meticulous remaking of a vintage industrial stronghold.
 It also required marketing smarts.
-Especially in the transformation of a former warehouse space into the startup hub now known as The American Underground.
+Especially in the transformation of a former warehouse space into the acclaimed startup hub now known as The American Underground.

 In 2010, shortly after the idea of creating a startup mecca was hatched, GBW Strategies helped organizers announce the news with an attention-getting media event designed as a late night talk show.
 “Guests” included tenants such as the Council for Entrepreneurial Development, a gaming incubator and a tech incubator.